ArnoTroch/ONOS-Tutorial/README.md

 | 3	 | 00:00:00:00:00:03 | 00:00:00:00:00:07 |
 | 4  | 00:00:00:00:00:06 | 00:00:00:00:00:05 |

 We also have two Python files in that directory: `firewall.py` and `delete_firewall.py`.
-In `firewall.py`, we read all of the MAC pairs from the csv file and send POST requests to the API to deny the traffic between them.
+In `firewall.py`, we read all the MAC pairs from the csv file and send POST requests to the API to deny the traffic between them.
 ```python
 import sys
 import csv